Hotel Overview | Downtown San Diego Hotel

 - Each floor showcases a concept car model by Pininfarina.

 - The Keating once housed San Diego’s first library, a bank, law offices and a Vegas nightclub.
 Listen closely, as these walls have stories.

 Our downtown San Diego Hotel was constructed in 1890 as a tribute to the late George J. Keating.
 Originally from Kansas, George J. Keating moved to San Diego in 1886 with his wife, Fannie, during the westward expansion of their farming company, Smith and Keating.

 When George passed away after only two years in California, Fannie enlisted the Reid Brothers to design and oversee the construction of this five-story Romanesque Revival–style building.

 Modern amenities such as spacious floor plans, steam heat, and a wire cage elevator made the Keating Building one of the most prestigious and sought-after office spaces.
 Over the years, it served as an office building, a city library, a bank, and the setting for the popular TV show Simon & Simon.

-View Photos of our Downtown San Diego Hotel.
+View Photos of San Diego Activities & Attractions and our Downtown San Diego Hotel.

 Are you planning your next visit to San Diego?
 Visit our San Diego Travel Blog and San Diego Visitors Guide for great tips and recommendations on all there is to do, see and experience during your next visit to San Diego!

 View our current Special Offers at our Downtown San Diego Hotel.